Seeing Things As They Really Are

 God works in ways that can sometimes “stump” us, where we think things are one way but then He reveals that we need to look again.
 When we’re open to looking at the situation with God’s vision, and obey His promptings, “He will work through us in an amazing way.”

-As I read this testimony, I was reminded of an article that Robert and Jeanette Lauer wrote for Marriage Partnership Magazine.
-They wrote,
+As we read this testimony, we were reminded of an article (titled, “It’s All in Your Head”) that Robert and Jeanette Lauer wrote for Marriage Partnership Magazine.
+In it they wrote,

 “We get so busy looking for what we can do to build a happier marriage that we overlook the fact that many of our problems are all in our heads.
 That is, if we exchanged a few negative thinking patterns for some healthier thought habits, we’d be surprised to find ourselves in a happier marriage.”

 In this article, the Lauer’s wrote about a couple who eventually discovered that they were viewing each other in negative ways.
 No matter what their spouse said or did, they viewed it negatively.
-But “as they changed how they viewed each other, they found that their marriage was growing into the relationship they had wanted in the first place.”
-The article goes on to give 6 types of “healthy thinking to build and maintain a happy marriage.”
-Here’s a portion of what they wrote:
+It brought to our mind something we heard recently, “It’s inevitable that if we search to be offended… we will see what we’re looking for.”

 If negative thoughts persist and you fear your spouse really did mean to put you down, ask some questions.
 First, ask yourself why you reacted negatively and what other meanings your spouse’s words or actions might carry.
 Check with your mate to see if your negative thoughts are accurate.
 You may find that you misinterpreted a remark.